8.2 |

 is the duty (if any) of that particular (kind of) party in that

 particular (kind of) system.
-And then, it is one thing that

-there is no duty correlating with a certain right of the same
+And then, it is one thing that there is no duty correlating with a certain

-person, or vice versa, and quite another thing that there would
+right of the same person, or vice versa, and quite another thing that

-be no duty of any party correlating with a certain right of a
+there would be no duty of any party correlating with a certain right of a

 party in the same total system of rights and duties.

-Talking about the (possible) universal correlativity of
+A discussion about the (possible) universal

-rights and duties does not make sense if this correlativity is
+correlativity of rights and duties does not make

-confined to one and the same person or party.
-But when it is
+sense if this correlativity is confined to one and the same person or

-extended to 'both' parties in a right-duty situation (as is done
+But when it is extended to 'both' parties in a right-duty situation (as is

-in the case of exercisable rights), the question arises immediately
+done in the case of exercisable rights), the question arises immediately

-whether there are always only two parties, and whether
+whether there are always only two parties, and whether these parties are

-these parties are always of the same character.
-It now turns out
+always of the same character.

 is needed: that between general and special rights and